pudly/schmopera-hugo/content/articles/ensemble-boheme.md

 +++
 The Canadian Opera Company's production of _La bohème_ has been running smoothly, in the able hands of two casts.
 On Wednesday night, yet another group of singers stepped into the iconic roles of Puccini's bohemian tragedy, in a special (and free) performance that's part of the COC's new Opera for Toronto initiative.

-Each year, the COC sets aside a night to show off the young artists of the Ensemble Studio;
+Each year, the COC sets aside a night to show off the young artists of the Ensemble Studio; historically, these have been as a gala-type showcase or a special production of their own.
+Last year's foray into the gala format didn't really do it for me, so I was pleased to see the COC return to what seems like the best option: a unique performance of an ongoing mainstage production, cast as thoroughly as possible with young artists.

 \#OperaForToronto